How to Organize Your Desk for Studying

 5 Tips to Create a Distraction-Less Desk

 Creating a distraction-free desk is crucial for effective studying.
-Here are five tips to help you achieve this:
+Here are five tips to help you organize your study table and stay focused:

 1. Limit Your Screen Time